 Map of Life staff

-The Map of Life Project team are all based at the University of Cambridge.
-The project is coordinated by Professor Simon Conway Morris, who also writes the content material, oversees updates of text and references, and is responsible for the development of the project as a whole.
-Best known for his studies of the Burgess Shale, he is keen to raise the profile of convergent evolution in the thinking of today's researchers.
+The Map of Life project team is based at the University of Cambridge.
+The project is coordinated by Professor Simon Conway Morris, who also writes content, oversees updates and is responsible for the development of the project as a whole.
+Best known for his studies of the Burgess Shale, he is keen to raise the profile of convergent evolution in the thinking of today’s researchers.

-The website itself was created by Francis Rowland, who has several years' experience in working on websites which deliver scientific information and data, and encourage interaction from both the public and the scientific community.
-Finally, and with a key role, Vivien Brown uses a custom-built content management system to keep the content of the website up-to-date.
+The Map of Life website itself was created by Francis Rowland, who has many years’ experience working on websites which deliver scientific information and data, and encourage interaction from both the public and the scientific community.
+Recent technical updates to the Map of Life have been made possible with assistance from creative design company The District and Jun Aizawa at the Department of Earth Sciences.

 Prof. Simon Conway Morris FRS